Page Loader Logo

 AWFE Course Overview

-The IACIS Advanced Windows Forensic Examiner (“AWFE”) course is a 36-hour course of instruction offered over five (5) consecutive days.
-It is designed to provide students with a detailed study of the Windows Operating System.
-Through a variety of lectures and instructor-led and independent hands-on practical exercises, students will study the Windows operating system in far greater detail and with far more specificity regarding critical areas of forensic focus than what can be accomplished in the more generalized perspective of the BCFE Training Program.
+The IACIS Advanced Windows Forensic Examiner (“AWFE”) Training Program is a 36-hour course of instruction offered over five (5) consecutive days.
+It is designed to provide students with a detailed study of the Windows Operating System (“OS”).
+Through a variety of lectures and instructor-led and independent hands-on practical exercises, students will study the Windows operating system in far greater detail and with far more specificity regarding critical areas of forensic focus than what can be accomplished in the more generalized overview perspective of the BCFE Training Program.

-The AWFE course champions a forensic tool-independent approach to learning.
+The AWFE Training Program champions a forensic tool-independent approach to learning.
 This approach allows for a deeper exploration of the underlying subject matter than might be afforded in other programs, which are designed to complete a particular task or view/extract a particular artifact.

-The AWFE course is designed to build on and expand the students’ existing forensic knowledge and skillset and is not an entry-level course.
-It is highly recommended that you have received training such as BCFE (or equivalent) prior to attending the WFE Class.
+The AWFE Training Program is designed to build on and expand the students’ existing forensic knowledge and skillset and is not an entry-level class.
+It is highly recommended that you have received training such as BCFE (or equivalent) prior to attending the AWFE Class.
 Having completed the CFCE would be encouraged.

 • Virtualization: Concepts, artifacts, and practical usage.
 We explore the various terminology used to describe virtualization and its associated technologies.
 This extends to exploring WSL and Hyper-V technologies.

 • Partitioning Schemes: Understanding MBR and GPT partitioning schemes.
 We explore these common schemes and parse some of the structures at the hex level.
-Understanding these structures provides a greater level of understanding (and refresher) on these data structures which can help to solidify findings in examiners investigations.
+Understanding these structures provides a greater level of understanding (and refresher) of these data structures which can help to solidify findings in examiners’ investigations.

-• Artifacts: We will review many Windows artifacts, such as: PowerShell, Clipboard, DoH, Access Control Lists, Thumbcache, Iconcache, PhotosApp, Windows Mail, Timeline, Backup, Event Logs, Link Files, Jump Lists, Prefetch, OneDrive, Notifications, Edge, Cortana, Services, Microsoft Defender Logging.
+• Artifacts: We will review many Windows artifacts, such as PowerShell, Clipboard, DoH, Access Control Lists, Thumbcache, Iconcache, PhotosApp, Timeline, Backup, Event Logs, Link Files, Jump Lists, Prefetch, OneDrive, Notifications, Edge, Services, Microsoft Defender Logging.

 Quick Details